in 99 words

 Contraindications

-All of the "Thinking" practices are necessary (Pair Programing, Energized Work, Informative Workspace, Root-Cause Analysis, and Retrospectives); they help you improve your process and help programmers notice mistakes as they code.
+• All of the "Thinking" practices are necessary (Pair Programing, Energized Work, Informative Workspace, Root-Cause Analysis, and Retrospectives); they help you improve your process, and they help programmers notice mistakes as they code.

 Alternatives